error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/commands.md

 * Median performance staying strong shows the physics fit is still there — it’s just being buried by those outliers.
 * The gate or a classification pre-filter isn’t just a convenience, it’s necessary to keep your performance metrics honest.

+### Key Conclusions

+Strengths: For objects within the target domain (S-stars, some X-ray binaries), Δ(M) delivers significant improvements over GR — the median advantage confirms the physical consistency of the approach.

+Weaknesses without filter: The mean is distorted by a few extreme sources.
+Without an emission filter or classification step, the model is applied to unsuitable objects.

+Recommendation: Always use an object-based preselection or an emission filter to keep the statistics clean.

+Research outlook: Conduct targeted analysis of problematic S-stars (e.g., S33, S21) — phase or orbital parameters could explain the discrepancies.